Homeless women in the United States: Menstrual health

 With New York City having one of the highest homeless populations in the United States, it is important to use it as an example for the rest of the country when making health-pertaining decisions.
-New York City’s female homeless population staggered over 4,500 individuals during the Summer of 2022.
+New York City's female homeless population staggered over 4,500 individuals during the Summer of 2022.
 On a monthly basis, these women must deal with the struggles of their menstrual health.
 Examples of these struggles include obtaining menstrual hygiene products, maintaining personal hygiene, and finding solutions for dealing with pain.
 When women are unable to properly deal with these hygiene-related issues, they put themselves at higher risk for disease.
 In a 2020 mixed-methods study with the Coalition for the Homeless in New York, it was deduced that homeless women in shelters and on the streets experience this issue with managing their dignity and comfort on a monthly basis.
 In 2021, Governor Hochul recognized the issue at hand by requiring feminine hygiene products to be provided free to those at the shelters.
-With increased recognition on this topic in 2021, it will be beneficial to expand this new legislative bill outside of homeless shelters and into all New York City bathrooms.
-Using New York as an example for the rest of the country can lead us in the direction of providing access to feminine hygiene products for all homeless women.